michaelb/sniprun/README.md

 ### Usage recommandation & tricks

 - Map the run command to a simple command such as `<leader>ff` (or just `f` in visual mode)
+- Check `SnipInfo` & `:SnipInfo <interpreter_name>` to learn any quirk or tips about the language you're interested in
 - The operator mapping allows you to combine movements with sniprun: with the suggested mapping, "\<leader>f + j" will run sniprun on the current line + the line below.

   (if you don't know what is the leader key you can find a short explanation [here](https://vim.works/2019/03/03/vims-leader-key-wtf-is-it/)).